 He has lectured extensively on digital investigation and security, and has written, edited or contributed to over 20 books as well as several hundred articles and peer-reviewed papers in major national and international trade, technical and scientific publications.
 He retired from 25 years with "SC Magazine", more than ten of which were as technology editor.

 Dr. Stephenson obtained his PhD at Oxford Brookes University, Oxford, England where his research was in the structured investigation of digital incidents in complex computing environments.
 He holds a Master of Arts degree in diplomacy with a concentration in terrorism from Norwich University in Vermont.
 He currently is pursuing a second PhD by research in law focusing on cyber jurisprudence at University of Leicester, School of Law, Leicester, England.

 Dr. Stephenson is a full member, ex officio board member and CISO of the Vidocq Society.
 He is a member of the Albany, NY chapter of InfraGard and serves as a volunteer member of the technology committee of Leader Dogs for the Blind in Rochester, Michigan.
 He has held – but retired from - the Certified Cyber Forensics Professional, Certified Information Security Manager, and Fellow of the American Academy of Forensic Sciences designations.
-He is a licensed professional investigator (Michigan) as well as holding the CISSP (ret) lifetime designation.
+He holds the CISSP (ret) lifetime designation.